tiddal/intro-to-git/README.md

 ## Staging Area

     -   Files and directories that we explicitly add to the staging area.
-    -   Use 'git add <filename>' to add files, changes or directories from the working directory to the staging area.
+    -   Use 'git add <file>' to add files, changes or directories from the working directory to the staging area.

 ## Git Repository